Breastfeeding vs. bottle feeding

 - In breastfed premature babies, breathing and temperatures are more stable.

 - Breastfed babies are more content and cry less than formula-fed babies.

 Advantages of Breastfeeding for Mom

 - Lower risk of breast cancer, ovarian cancer, and endometrial cancers.
-The longer a mother breastfeeds during her lifetime, the lower the chance of her getting breast cancer is.
+The longer a mother breastfeeds during her lifetime, the lower her chance of breast cancer.
 While breastfeeding, your body is given the much-needed break it needs.
-Your body produces less estrogen; therefore there will be less strain on your breasts and uterus.
+Your body produces less estrogen; therefore, there will be less strain on your breasts and uterus.

 - Natural child spacing.
-Breastfeeding helps delay fertility so that pregnancies are not too close to each other.
-Breastfeeding should not be used as the sole method of contraception
+Breastfeeding helps delay fertility so that pregnancies are not too close.
+Breastfeeding should not be used as the sole method of contraception.

 - Breast milk is free, which saves you money.
-You won’t need to buy the expensive formula and bottles.
+You won't need to buy expensive formulas and bottles.

-- The hormone Oxytocin is released during breastfeeding, which prevents bleeding and promotes uterine contractions.
-The uterus returns to its normal size quicker.
+- Oxytocin is released during breastfeeding, preventing bleeding and promoting uterine contractions.
+The uterus returns to its normal size quickly.